 You can also contact the NSPCC helpline on 0808 800 5000.

 If you work or volunteer for an organisation discuss your concern with a manager or designated professional.

 The more information children's social care get at the first point of contact, the more likely it is that appropriate services will be delivered at the earliest opportunity to help children and families.

 What happens when you contact Bury council's multi agency safeguarding hub?

 We are experienced children's services professionals, who are trained to deal with sensitive issues.
 We will ask you a few short questions to find out how best to deal with your concern.

 We work closely with other professionals to make sure that action is taken and the right level of support can be given to the right people at the right time.

 Everyone who comes into contact with children and families in their everyday work has a duty to safeguard and promote the welfare of children.
 Safeguarding children is everyone's business.
-The Bury Integrated Safeguarding Partnership (BISP) website has more detailed information about abuse, reporting concerns, training.
+The Bury Safeguarding Partnership (BSP) website has more detailed information about abuse, reporting concerns, training.

 Safeguarding procedures that professionals should follow can be read at Greater Manchester Safeguarding Procedures